 Pasquino:- Eh, guardo Roma, chč non vada a Urbino (I watch over Rome, to make sure it is not moved to Urbino)

-He restored Palazzo Ducale, without emphasizing what he had done, but just putting his mark on little details (the little pillars at the entrance and the top of the well in the courtyard).
+He restored Palazzo Ducale, without emphasizing what he had done, but just putting his mark on minor details (the little pillars at the entrance and the top of the well in the courtyard).

 Fontana di Papa Benedetto XIII